nabto/traffic-shaping-router/README.md

 ```

 ## Basic design
-The router is based on iptables, which takes all packets directly from the network interfaces, and sends them through a series of chains which can change packets and make decisions on where to send packets.
+The router is based on iptables, which takes all packets directly from the network interfaces and sends them through a series of chains which can change packets and make decisions on where to send packets.
 Iptables uses 5 main chains, PREROUTING applies DNAT as the first chain when a packet is received on an interface.
 A routing decision is then made whether the packet is destined for the local host or is to be forwarded to another interface.
-Packets for the local host is send to the INPUT chain whereas packets for other hosts is send to the FORWARD chain.
+Packets for the local host is send to the INPUT chain whereas packets for other hosts are sent to the FORWARD chain.
 These chains can then apply firewall rules where unwanted packets can be dropped, and wanted packets can be passed on.
 Packets originating from the local host is send to the OUTPUT chain which can perform similar firewall actions.
 When a packet leaves the OUTPUT or FORWARD chains, they are sent to the POSTROUTING chain which applies SNAT before sending it out on the network interface.

-The router works by redirecting traffic coming into iptable chains to the user space by using nf queue.
+The router works by redirecting traffic coming into iptable chains to the user space by using the nf queue.
 This means the firewall rules applied to the chains should put packets into the nf queue (the router uses queue number 0).
 The command for applying such a rule to the INPUT chain is shown here:

 ```
 iptables -A INPUT -j NFQUEUE --queue-num 0
 ```

 The router can operate in two different ways.
-In Drop mode, all packets coming to the router is dropped from iptables, and after the packets has gone through the filter chain, a new packet is created and send from the router.
-In Accept mode, the packets are kept in the iptables buffer, and is then either dropped by a filter in the chain, or accepted when the packet reaches the end of the filter chain.
+In Drop mode, all packets coming to the router is dropped from iptables, and after the packets have gone through the filter chain, a new packet is created and sent from the router.
+In Accept mode, the packets are kept in the iptables buffer, and are then either dropped by a filter in the chain, or accepted when the packet reaches the end of the filter chain.

 ### Drop mode
 Drop mode is needed if the content of a packet can change through the filter chain.
 This means if the router implemets NAT functionallity, it must run in Drop mode.
 If NAT functionallity is used, incoming packets will be destined for the local host on which the router is running.
-This means that both the INPUT and the FORWARD iptables chains should be send to the NF QUEUE:
+This means that both the INPUT and the FORWARD iptables chains should be sent to NFQUEUE:
 ```
 iptables -A INPUT -j NFQUEUE --queue-num 0 iptables -A FORWARD -j NFQUEUE --queue-num 0
 ```
 In this case, shaped traffic cannot be destined for the host on which the router is running.
-This is because packets being shaped is dropped from iptables, and recreated in userspace and then sent to the OUTPUT chain.
+This is because packets being shaped are dropped from iptables, and recreated in userspace and then sent to the OUTPUT chain.
 If the packet is destined for the host, it will then arrive back in the INPUT chain and run endless through the shaper.
 The host machine will, however, be able to send/receive packets which is not shaped by filtering this traffic around the NFQUEUE in iptables:
 ```
 iptables -A INPUT ! -i eth0 -j ACCEPT iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT iptables -t raw -A OUTPUT ! -s 10.0.2.2/24 -j NOTRACK
 ```
-If no NAT functionalities are used, only traffic from the FORWARD chain needs to be sent to NF QUEUE, making unshaped communication with the local host possible without such iptables filters.
+If no NAT functionalities are used, only traffic from the FORWARD chain needs to be sent to NFQUEUE, making unshaped communication with the local host possible without such iptables filters.

 ### Accept mode
 Accept mode enables the router to shape packets for the same host on which it is running.
 However, this mode does not support altering packet content (and by extention no NAT support).
 Since this will keep packets in the iptables buffer, and then accept or drop based on the filter chain, this can be added to any iptables chain: